ForNeVeR/fornever.me/ForneverMind/posts/en/2018-05-24-adding-items-from-old-packages.md

 was copying everything from the `lib/net20` directory into the output directory.
-For new SDK (and actually for old SDK, too) package authors should've used [`contentFiles`][contentfiles], although, obviously, it's unlikely they will fix their C++/CLI package to be compoatible with _.NET Core_ SDK: it's not in fact compatible with .NET Core at all, so why bother?
+For new SDK (and actually for old SDK, too) package authors should've used [`contentFiles`][contentfiles], although, obviously, it's unlikely they will fix their C++/CLI package to be compatible with _.NET Core_ SDK: it's not in fact compatible with .NET Core at all, so why bother?

 Fortunately, MSBuild is flexible enough to fix the issue from our side by